CMPSCI 311—Spring 2025

 Self-Assessments

-Intructors will post solutions to moodle 24 hours after the homework submission deadline and release the Gradescope assignment back to students for self-assessment.
-Each problem will be temporarily graded as “awaiting self-assessment”.
+Intructors will post solutions to Canvas 24 hours after the homework submission deadline and open a separate Gradescope assignment for submitting your self-asessment.
 Self-assessments will typically be due 3 days after the submission deadline and 48 hours after solutions are posted.
 For each problem attempted, you must:

 2. Provide a short reflection on why you earned that mark, such as